-For the purposes of this exercise, the terms 'fit for purpose' and 'appropriate' are used to mean ICT-based activities that offer an authentic, meaningful way of developing children's knowledge, skills and understanding of the subject matter.
+For the purposes of this exercise the terms 'fit for purpose' and 'appropriate' are used to mean ICT-based activities that offer an authentic, meaningful way of developing children's knowledge, skills and understanding of the subject matter.

 Certain aspects of children's learning depend largely on their physical experience of 'real world' phenomena.
-For example, an understanding of the concept of temperature is built on practical experiences of, for instance, touching cold, tepid and warm water and experiencing subsequent physical reactions.
+For example, an understanding of the concept of 'temperature' is built on practical experiences of, for instance, touching cold, tepid and warm water and experiencing subsequent physical reactions.
 It is not possible to develop a full, meaningful understanding and experience of the concept of temperature through a purely ICT-based activity.
 This contrasts with the use of ICT, for example, to make patterns visible within abstract data, which is fit for purpose and appropriate.
-In essence, Becta believes that ICT is generally best applied to make concrete representations of abstract ideas, rather than as an abstract alternative to concrete, real-life experience, where this is appropriate and available.
+In essence, Becta believes that ICT is generally best applied to make the abstract concrete, rather than as an abstract alternative to tangible, real-life experience.